 Related Post: Do You Fit In The Alto Vocal Range Or Soprano?

-Practice singing well very softly, almost in the volume of a whisper.
+Practice singing well, very softly, almost in the volume of a whisper.
 It's a challenge to be able to sing light and accurately if you're used to singing at normal or loud levels all the time.

-It's very easy to crack when you're singing in this type of voice sing controlling the power is a delicate process, especially if you're singing around your vocal break or the point where your vocal cords switch registers naturally as you go up and down the scale.
+It's very easy to crack when you're singing in this type of voice.
+Controlling the power dynamics in your voice is a delicate process, especially if you're singing around your vocal break or the point where your vocal cords switch registers naturally as you go up and down the scale.

-Sure, you can slow it down if you're singing one of her songs without an instrumental, but if you're looking to slay one of her tracks karaoke-style, you will need tons of practice with singing fast lyrics.
+Sure, you can slow it down if you're singing one of her songs without an instrumental, but if you're looking to slay one of her tracks, karaoke-style, you will need tons of practice with singing fast lyrics.

 Another trademark of Ariana's style of singing is her vocal runs.
-These are also called riffs or vocal trills, but it all means to sing a series of notes fast.
+These are also called riffs or vocal trills, but it all means singing a series of notes fast.

 When you first learn them, it's easy to have something like 50% accuracy with them for a while until you practice tons of runs literally over and over for years.
-And runs are so hard to do, that most good singers don't even make it over 80% accuracy.
+And runs are so hard to do that best singers don't even make it over 80% accuracy.

 Related Post: More About Singing Vocal Runs And Riffs

 Here's an obvious one, but critical if you want to sing like Ariana.
-She's very good about singing in tune, which means she has a great ear for music and has practiced for several years when it comes to hitting the right notes.
+She's very good about singing in tune, which means she has a great ear for music and has practiced for several years to hit the right notes.

 Related Post: Why Can't I Sing?
 5 Reasons You May Be Struggling

 Ariana's tone is so smooth partially because of her great jaw technique when she sings.
-She uses long vowels when she sings, similar to opera singers and similar to the placement that we all have when we yawn.
+She uses long vowels similar to opera singers and similar to the placement that we all have when we yawn.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.